 …as a team?

-is an important question (or a subset of questions) for adults who take an active role in supporting young people in sport.
-And for those adults, we encourage you to spend little bit of time ‘peeling the onion’, i.e. reflecting on your own identity/ies in youth sport.
+This question (and its various subsets) is an important question for adults who take an active role in supporting young people in sport to reflect on.
+And for such adults, we would encourage you to spend a little bit of time ‘peeling the onion’ so to speak, i.e. reflecting on your own identity/ies in youth sport.

 Below, we take a look at some of the ‘flavours’ of identity in youth sport (and provide some links to suggested further readings and watching).

-The counter-side of strong athletic identity is sometimes a foregoing or neglect for other elements of an individual’s life.
-And individuals with very strong athlete identity, may have issues adjusting to sudden transitions (such as resulting from injury and retirement from sport).
+The counter-side of strong athletic identity is sometimes a foregoing or neglect of other elements of an individual’s life.
+And individuals with very strong athlete identity may have issues adjusting to sudden transitions (such as resulting from injury and retirement from sport).

 Every coach has a coaching identity — some just don’t realize it.